 “We developed the GPS test to fundamentally change how risk assessment at the time of biopsy for prostate cancer patients could be improved with genomics, and we chose adverse pathology as the actionable endpoint in all of our validation studies,” says Rick Baehner, MD, chief medical officer of Precision Oncology at Exact Sciences.
-“These study results show that the combined risk of adverse pathology is strongly associated with worse long-term outcomes, supporting the clinical utility of the Oncotype DX® GPS test and the many patients who have put their trust in the GPS test to confidently manage their treatment decisions.”
+“These study results show that the combined risk of adverse pathology is strongly associated with worse long-term outcomes, supporting the clinical utility of the Oncotype DX GPS test and the many patients who have put their trust in the GPS test to confidently manage their treatment decisions.”

-The Oncotype DX GPS test is backed by a robust body of clinical evidence in more than 9,000 men4 and Exact Sciences says it is committed to further strengthening the data supporting the expanded clinical utility of the test.
+The genomic assay for prostate cancer, the Oncotype DX GPS test is backed by a robust body of clinical evidence in more than 9,000 men4 and Exact Sciences says it is committed to further strengthening the data supporting the expanded clinical utility of the test.
 Recently, the company has redesigned its patient test reports to reflect new clinical evidence and to answer the different clinical needs in low- and high-risk patients.
 With two tailored reports, the Oncotype DX GPS assay provides critical information for when active surveillance may be an appropriate decision in lower-risk patients and provides risk estimates to help inform treatment decisions for higher risk patients.4 The patient-friendly resources help facilitate discussions between patients and their healthcare practitioners by consolidating key prostate cancer characteristics in a single document for ease of reference during treatment management conversations.
 The new high-risk reports are currently available, and the new low-risk reports will launch December 2021.

 For more information about the Oncotype DX Genomic Prostate Score test and to view samples of the new patient test reports, visit Exact Sciences Corp.